Absurdity Episode 8 - Absurdity in Modern Society - Information Systems and Structural Overload

 Structural Overload

-Modern society does not eliminate absurdity through information.
-It amplifies it by increasing the complexity and volume of conflicting structures.
+Modern society therefore does not eliminate absurdity through information.
+It amplifies absurdity by accelerating the complexity, speed, and contradiction of the structures humans must continuously navigate.

 정보와 기대